decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

 (...)
 ```

+>Note: The `ScriptableScene` class optionally takes two arguments: the properties (`any` in this case, as none are used) and the scene state, which in this case must match the type `myState`, described in the custom interface.

 The variables you choose to make up your scene's state should be the minimal possible set that represents the scene, you shouldn't add redundant information.
-It's generally better to compute certain values on demand than holding an additional variable.
-For example, if your scene has a pond with a set of fish that can be fished out of the water and the scene's state has an array to represent the remaining fish, you don't need an additional state variable to keep track of the number of fish remaining in the pond, you can obtain this information by taking the length of the fish array.
+It's generally better to compute certain values on demand than to hold an additional variable.
+For example, if your scene has a pond with a set of fish that can be fished out of the water and the scene's state has an array to represent the remaining fish, you don't need an additional variable to keep track of the number of fish remaining in the pond, you can obtain this information by taking the length of the fish array that already exists.

 To determine if you should include a piece of information as part of the state, ask yourself:

 * Does this information change over time?
 If it doesn't, it probably shouldn't be part of the state.
-* Is this information passed in when instancing the scene class, if so it probably should be part of `Props` rather than the state.
+* Is this information passed in when instantiating the scene class, if so it probably should be part of `Props` rather than of the state.
 * Can you compute this information based on other state variables or the props?
 If so, don't include it.